Engineering Distance Education

 By Elizabeth Myers

-The College of Engineering Distance Education Program at New Mexico State University is now offering a graduate certificate in systems engineering, providing working professionals an opportunity to integrate their work experience with advanced class work.
+The Engineering Online Courses Program at New Mexico State University is now offering a graduate certificate in systems engineering, providing working professionals an opportunity to integrate their work experience with advanced class work.

 Systems engineering integrates all engineering disciplines and specialty groups into a team effort to bring about a successful system.
 It focuses on defining customer needs and required functionality early in the development cycle, documenting requirements, and proceeding with design synthesis and system validation while considering problems of cost, performance and scheduling.
 Systems engineers consider both business and technical needs of customers with the goal of providing a quality product that meets user needs.